kheller18/data-structures-algorithms/questions/AWS.md

     + On the other hand, an EBS Volume represents a persistent storage disk.
 The data stored in an EBS Volume will be available even after the instance is turned off.

 30. What are Recovery Time Objective and Recovery Point Objective in AWS?
-    + Recovery Time Objective - It is the maximum acceptable delay between the interruption of service and restoration of service.
+    + `Recovery Time Objective`: It is the maximum acceptable delay between the interruption of service and restoration of service.
 This translates to an acceptable time window when the service can be unavailable.
-    + Recover Point Objective - It is the maximum acceptable amount of time since the last data restore point.
+    + `Recover Point Objective`: It is the maximum acceptable amount of time since the last data restore point.
 It translates to the acceptable amount of data loss which lies between the last recovery point and the interruption of service.

 31. Is there a way to upload a file that is greater than 100 Megabytes in Amazon S3?
     + Yes, it is possible by using the Multipart Upload Utility from AWS.
 With the Multipart Upload Utility, larger files can be uploaded in multiple parts that are uploaded independently.
 You can also decrease upload time by uploading these parts in parallel.
 After the upload is done, the parts are merged into a single object or file to create the original file from which the parts were created.